Currency strength,

 WA-RSI reading — 0 to 100

-Each bar represents a currency's Weighted Average RSI across H1, H4, D1 and W1 timeframes, scaled by its BIS 2025 global FX turnover share.
-Green bars above 50 indicate strength.
-Red bars below 50 indicate weakness.
-Bars near 50 are neutral — no clear bias.
+Each bar is a currency's Weighted Average RSI across H1, H4, D1 and W1 timeframes, scaled by its BIS 2025 global FX turnover share.
+Green bars above 52 indicate strength.
+Red bars below 48 indicate weakness.
+Bars between 48 and 52 are neutral — the ML may already have a view even when the bar is in this zone.
+The arrow shows direction vs the previous H1 bar close.

 The conviction score